Lufthansa Flight 592: Aftermath

-Nebiu Demeke was arrested and charged with air piracy in the United States District Court for the Eastern District of New York in Brooklyn.
+Nebiu was arrested and charged with air piracy in the United States District Court for the Eastern District of New York in Brooklyn.
 He was arraigned on February 12, 1993; Judge Allyne Ross ordered him held without bail until his trial.
-Demeke remained convinced that he would not spend any time in prison and that he would be granted asylum.
+Nebiu remained convinced that he would not spend any time in prison and that he would be granted asylum.
 During the course of his trial, he was twice found to be incompetent to stand trial and was prescribed medication for depression and hallucinations.
 He represented himself during the course of his four-day trial.
 He was found guilty in a jury trial after an hour of deliberation, and Judge Sterling Johnson, Jr. sentenced him to prison until 2013.

-Germany was criticized severely by the international press for lax security measures in Frankfurt Airport that allowed Demeke to smuggle a pistol on board, and for allowing the hijacked aircraft to leave after refueling in Hannover.
-Frankfurt Airport, the busiest airport in Europe at the time, had recently come under fire after the bombing of Pan Am Flight 103 over Lockerbie, Scotland in 1988, when it had been alleged that the explosives had been loaded in Frankfurt.
+Germany was criticized severely by the international press for lax security measures in Frankfurt Airport that allowed Nebiu to smuggle a pistol on board, and for allowing the hijacked aircraft to leave after refueling in Hanover.
+Frankfurt Airport, the busiest airport in Europe at the time, had recently come under fire after the bombing of Pan Am Flight 103 over Lockerbie, Scotland, in 1988, when it had been alleged that the explosives had been loaded in Frankfurt.
 Since the 1988 bombing, the Frankfurt airport had performed numerous security reviews and implemented more stringent security procedures.

 The incident was the first trans-Atlantic hijacking since five Croatian nationalists hijacked TWA Flight 355 on September 10, 1976.
 In that incident, the domestic New York-Chicago flight was forced to fly to Paris, France.
-It is, as of 2021, the most-recent transatlantic hijacking as well.
+It is, as of 2024, the most-recent transatlantic hijacking as well.

 In 2012, the hijacking was mentioned on an episode of the TV show Hostage: Do or Die on the episode "The Last Transatlantic Hijacking".

-The hijacked aircraft continued to remain with Lufthansa between 1993 and 1999 and 2001 to 2004 respectively.
-On August 12, 1999, the plane was later leased to Air Afrique and re-registered as TU-TAZ until 2001, when it was seized by the lessor at Charles de Gaulle Airport.
-It was then returned to Lufthansa in August 2001 until it was retired on 2004.
-On February 20, 2004, the aircraft was transferred to Air Transat, re-registered as C-GTSI until it left from the fleet on May 11, 2009.
-On December 7, 2009, the aircraft was later transferred to Vertir Airlines and re-registered as EK-31095 until May 2010.
-On May 1, 2010, the aircraft was later transferred to Mahan Air and re-registered as EP-MNO and currently remains with the airline.
-It is currently parked at Imam Khomeini International Airport since May 2021.

-D-AIDM, the former aircraft registration later assigned to another Lufthansa aircraft 18 years later in 2011, an Airbus A321-200.